 If you have concerns about a member of staff or an allegation is made about a member of staff, posing a risk of harm to children, speak to the CEO/headteacher as soon as possible.
-If the concerns/allegations are about the CEO/headteacher, speak to the chair of Trustees/LAB.
 The CEO/headteacher/ or chair of Trustees/LAB will then follow the procedures set out in appendix 3, if appropriate.